Lineworker Boot Camp Program

 Program Details

-Training includes pole climbing techniques, safe tool usage, operation of equipment, electrical concepts and power system knowledge.
+Training includes CDL Class A, pole climbing techniques, safe tool usage, operation of equipment, electrical concepts and power system knowledge.
 The program's rigor and curriculum help prepare students for entry-level lineworker apprentice positions.
 Starting salaries for entry-level apprentices begin at $45,000 or more, with significant potential for wage increases as they progress through their apprenticeship.

 Earn Certifications